 Marsden baby scales can found across the UK - and around the world - in GP surgeries and neo-natal clinics, and are widely used by midwives and health visitors.

 For portable use, the Marsden M-310 is a great value sling scale which is ultra-lightweight and easy to use.
 As a more sturdy, robust weighing solution, the M-300 - our bestselling baby scale - is a one-piece unit which has very high accuracy to 2g.
 For hospital use, the M-400 is a compact and robust scale with a 15kg capacity; the baby tray slides off to reveal a weighing platform for toddlers to stand on.
-The M-410 is a 50kg version of the M-400, meaning older children can stand on the scale and give hospitales a more versatile alternative.
+The M-410 is a 50kg version of the M-400, meaning older children can stand on the scale and give hospitals a more versatile alternative.
 They all feature a Hold Function and Tare Function to make weighing easier.

 Baby scales from Marsden are (with the exception of the M-700) available with carry cases, making them even easier to transport.